id-contact/id-contact-proto/README.md

-# ID-Contact-proto
+# ID Contact proto `id-contact-proto`

-This package provides rust structure definitions and (de)serialization code for the protocol messages used in the id contact communication plugin and authentication plugin interfaces.
+This package provides Rust structure definitions and (de)serialization code for the protocol messages used in the ID Contact communication plugin and authentication plugin interfaces.